Expungement/Sealing of Criminal Records in D.C.

 The effect of a judge granting this motion is to “restore” the person who filed the motion to the “status he or she occupied before being arrested or charged.”
 In other words, if ever asked by anyone for any purpose whether or not he/she has ever been arrested or charged with a crime, the person can honestly and legally say so no. D.C.
 Code § 16-802.

-For people who are not able to assert actual innocence, the second way to have an arrest record sealed is to wait a period of time (2 years for “eligible misdemeanors” and 5 years for every other offense) before filing the motion.
-Any open cases or prior convictions render a person ineligible for such relief.
+For people who are not able to assert actual innocence, the second way to have an arrest record sealed is to wait a period of time (2 years for “eligible misdemeanors,” 3 years for ineligible misdemeanors that were never papered, and 4 years for every other offense) before filing the motion.
+Any open cases or any convictions after the arrest for which relief is sought render a person ineligible for such relief.